donaldliu1/donaldliu1/README.md

 # About me 🤓

 😊 Hello!
-I am currently studying at the School of Code, learning a plethora of different languages and software.
+I just finished studying at the School of Code, learning a plethora of different languages and software.
 Looking to challenge myself, I've made several passion projects to help me learn along the way!
 Have a look.

 🎓 I've always been into coding, having done Software Development in college and a bit of Python while studying at the University of Salford.

 💻 The School of Code bootcamp has helped push me out of my comfort zone and really reinforced my passion for joining the tech industry.

-🔭 I’m currently working on creating handover documentation for our deployed and finished project!
+🔭 I’m currently working on my own personal project which is centered around Pokemon TCG!

 🌱 I’m currently learning Tailwind.